16ratneshkumar/Data-Structures/Heap/README.md

 # **Heap Data Structure**
-> It can implemented by linked list and array also.
+> It can be implemented using both a linked list and an array.

 ## **Heap**
 A **heap** is a special complete tree-based data structure that satisfies the **heap property**: